HeliaHashemipour/Docker-and-K8s/README.md

 # Docker-and-K8s

-This repository is about the first assignment of the cloud computing course.
+This repository is about the second assignment of the cloud computing course.

 > Instructor: [Dr. S. A. Javadi](https://scholar.google.com/citations?user=Va7RTUsAAAAJ&hl=en)